 Renee received acclaim as the 2008 recipient of the Golden Gate Award for best television documentary at the San Francisco International Film Festival for “Calavera Highway.”
 In an intimate and elegantly crafted work of cinema verité, “Calavera Highway” encompasses familial tensions, Mexican American identity, the responsibilities of fathers (and sons) and the psychic malleability of map-drawn borders.
 It is a sweeping family saga told against the backdrop of the Mexican American experience, as seven brothers grapple with the meaning of masculinity and fatherhood, and the nature of family ties.

-Renee's work has screened at worldwide film festivals and venues such as Cannes, Hawaii, Hong Kong, London, New Directors/New Films, Sundance, and the Whitney Biennial.
-She is a 2011 Guggenheim Fellow, and has been awarded a USA Broad Fellowship, and the Alpert Award in the Arts.
-She is the receipient a some 2 dozen other film awards and honors.
+Renee's work has screened at worldwide film festivals and venues such as Cannes, Hawaii, Hong Kong, London, New Directors/New Films, New York Film Festival, Sundance, and the Whitney Biennial.
+She has been honored with two Peabody Awards, a Guggenheim Fellowship, a USA Broad Fellowship, and the Alpert Award in the Arts.
+She is the recipient a some two dozen other film awards and honors.

 She is currently a professor of Asian American Studies at UCLA, where she is director of the Center for EthnoCommunications and holds an endowed chair in Japanese American studies.
 She was founding faculty and graduate director of the Graduate Program in Social Documentation at UC Santa Cruz.
 She was formerly a cultural commentator on NPR and a film critic for The Village Voice.